 The Bachelor of Arts (Ministry) program of study is designed to train students for multiple types of ministries.
-In addition to excellent classroom instruction, B.A.
-(Ministry) students complete a four-to six-month in-depth supervised ministry experience under the direct supervision of a qualified ministry leader in their field of study.
+In addition to excellent classroom instruction, during their fourth year B.A.
+(Ministry) students complete a four-month in-depth supervised ministry experience under the direct supervision of a qualified ministry leader in their field of study.
 During this time, students are exposed to the broad range of ministries within a local church or parachurch ministry.
 This supervised ministry experience gives opportunity for students to sharpen and focus ministry skills learned in the classroom.
 Students are also required to complete a minimum of three student ministry assignments.

 Students completing the B.A.
-(Ministry) degree will have met the academic requirements for licensing in The Wesleyan Church.
-Students may elect to complete academic requirements for ordination in The Wesleyan Church.
+(Ministry) degree will meet many of the academic requirements for ordination in their denomination.
+The core courses of the degree meet the academic requirements for licensing in The Wesleyan Church; students may elect to complete academic requirements for ordination in The Wesleyan Church.
 Depending on the selection of track and/or minor, this may necessitate a ninth semester at Kingswood.